bakedchickengames/reformatnousb/README.md

 ## General overview
 * Check example at bottom to see an example.
 I posted the exact commands I used.
 * **If you only care about installing the iso with no extra steps:**
-  * **Extract iso using 7zip.
-It is now in a folder ex: C:\examplewindows.**
+  * Extract iso using 7zip.
+It is now in a folder ex: C:\examplewindows.
-  * **DISM /Apply-Image /ImageFile:C:\examplewindows\sources\install.wim /Index:4 /ApplyDir:E:\**
+  * in admin cmd: DISM /Apply-Image /ImageFile:C:\examplewindows\sources\install.wim /Index:4 /ApplyDir:E:\
     * Index: is telling which edition you will use.
 Index:4 is my win7 Ultimate.
 Use DISM /Get-WimInfo /WimFile:C:examplewindows\sources\install.wim to see which windows edition you want to install.
     * /ApplyDir:E:\ is the partition i want to install the windows on.
+  * in admin cmd: bcdboot E:\Windows
-  * You must be on a different partition to do these 2 steps.
+  * You must be on a different partition to do this.
 Then you are done.
 Rest of guide is for adding drivers and automating the username and password (OOBE)

 * important terms: DISM, install.wim, autounattend.xml unattend.xml (answer files)
   * DISM is THE cmd command you will to do everything with the install.wim